ASteinheiser/ts-real-time-online-game-template/README.md

 This will update your local DB, generate a SQL migration and update your types.

-<b>NOTE</b>: This project uses Turbo UI ([tui](https://turborepo.com/blog/turbo-2-0#new-terminal-ui)) and some tasks are interactive, such as `test:watch` and `db:sync`.
+<b>NOTE</b>: This project uses Turborepo's Terminal UI ([tui](https://turborepo.com/blog/turbo-2-0#new-terminal-ui)) and some tasks are interactive, such as `test:watch` and `db:sync`.
 When you want to interact with a window, press "i", then interact as normal.
 Press "ctrl" + "z" to leave interactive mode.

 ## Available Commands